AbdusalomH/Git_July/README.md

-Git Followers app - it's a pet project with Git-followers, also added custom alert, new way implementing collectioview table.
+Git Followers app - it's a pet project with Git-followers, also added custom alert, new way implementing of collectionview table.

-Source Sean Allen course.
+Source: Sean Allen's course.

 1. 100% Programatically,
 2. UIKit,